Takeoff is a toolkit for rapid development, allowing you to prototype web applications using it’s command line tool.

 Under the hood it uses

-docker-compose to minimise the hassle of setting up frontend, backend and database servers (support for minikube is coming soon).
+docker-compose to minimise the hassle of setting up frontend, backend and database servers.

 Using Docker volumes, the development files for the applications sit on your local computer file system, however the applications run within

 docker and reload on changes.
 This means you can switch between your code and browser in seconds and see the changes and not have to worry about manually compiling before seeing your changes.
 Node Modules have their own volume inside the container, so your local ones won’t be affected.

 On the server side this is accomplished with